tensorflow/docs/site/en/api_docs/python/tf/reduce_join.md

 Computes the string join across dimensions in the given string Tensor of shape `[d_0, d_1, ..., d_n-1]`.
 Returns a new Tensor created by joining the input strings with the given separator (default: empty string).
 Negative indices are counted backwards from the end, with `-1` being equivalent to `n - 1`.
+If indices are not specified, joins across all dimensions beginning from `n - 1` through `0`.

 For example: